-In Thailand, rose a contemporary young artist whose work reflects and extends beyond a personal story but of the universal human plight.
+In Thailand, rose a contemporary young artist whose work reflects and extends beyond a personal story to the universal human plight.

-The thread which she found as meaningful representation of unity, brotherhood and bond, is synonymous to the human relationships; unlike the fragility of an individual life, there is beauty and strength in unity, which becomes the main subjects of her artworks.
+The thread which she found a meaningful representation of unity, brotherhood, and bond, is synonymous with human relationships; unlike the fragility of an individual life, there is beauty and strength in unity, which becomes the main subjects of her artworks.

 The racial and religious differences which she saw on her travels inspired her.

 “I myself always felt the disconnection in the place where I am now.
 I am a Muslim woman living in a city where most people in the country are Buddhist.
 From a young age, I was always asked questions that sometimes I didn’t have and had no answers.
 Maybe because I haven’t seen the world enough.
 However, today, we have advanced in many areas of knowledge, but we have not processed them because we have not learned to accept the difference in others.
 Therefore, I would like to share my humble experience through the symbolism of cultures I have visited, such as materials or patterns that can be seen in architecture.
 To me, architecture and its structure represent the memories I had shared with the people I met on my travels.
 In some places, I shared with the locals theirs with my own stories, in other places I was allowed to trade my culture for others.
 While other places were the central points for people of different religions.
 But on every trip, I found that the people I met had no problem with my difference.
 So why do we still see violence because of differences in ethnicities or religions?
 We cannot say what is right or wrong, but we can ask questions and seek the answer.”